Thank you for your interest in SALT Educational Co-op!

 What social opportunities do you provide for the families?

 We offer many opportunities for you to build relationships with other families.
-We offer family activity days, bible studies, fields trips, community service, and spirit days.
+We offer family activity days, fields trips, and spirit days.
 SALT is a fun place to be!

 Do you serve lunch on campus?